IgrutinovicL/SQLazy/README.md

 # SQLazy
 Do you find yourself googling for SQLITE queries all of the time?
 Well if you would like to avoid that part this is the solution.

+-One thing you should note is that this is not to replace all of SQLITE3 syntax but to make it easier to do the repetitive stuff.

 #### ALPHA